Cloud

 kubectl apply -f <name of the created YAML file>.yaml

-3. You will get the output:
+3. You will get this output:

 pod/<the pod name> created